White Hat SEO

 Have a good website structure, which helps users and search engines make sense of how your content is organized.

 Keep technical SEO in check, in order to make sure there are no broken links, crawlability errors or coverage issues with any parts of your website.
-This also includes making an effort to have good page load speeds for your pages, which is a propulsor of user satisfaction and search engine prominence.
+This also includes making an effort to have good page load speeds for your pages, which increases user satisfaction and search engine rank.

 Try to grow your domain authority and search rankings organically, through natural links and other links from authority websites, as opposed to using link farms and buying bulk hyperlinks from untrusted sources.